sabarisun/EXP1-Design-Implementation-of-CMOS-Inverter-Design-using-Cadence-EDA-Tool/README.md

-Ex No: 01     Design & Implementation of CMOS Inverter Design Using Cadence EDA Tools
+# Ex No: 01     Design & Implementation of CMOS Inverter Design Using Cadence EDA Tools

-Aim:
+## Aim:
 To design and implement a CMOS inverter circuit using Cadence EDA tools, analyse its electrical characteristics, and understand the fundamental principles of CMOS technology, including the design process, layout, and simulation techniques.

-Tools Required:
+## Tools Required:
 •	Personal Computer
 •	Cadence Virtuoso Software

-S C H E M A T I C S I M U L A T I O N - PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence
+## SCHEMATIC SIMULATION - PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence

 1. Right Click and open the terminal window
 2. Type the following commands as follows and press enter.
 •	csh
 •	source /cadence/install/cshrc
 •	virtuoso
-Procedure for Schematic simulation using Cadence
+## Procedure for Schematic simulation using Cadence

 1. Now two windows must open i) virtuoso/command interpreter window ii)”Whats New…”
 2. Close the 2nd window